TodePond/TodePondDotCom/wikiblogarden/academia/natural-code/submitted/readme.md

 ## Natural code

-We started building out a `.tex` file, and I learned how awful that format is, and that it's pronounced `lay teck` not `latex`.
+We started building out a `.tex` file, and I learned just how awful that format is, and that it's pronounced `lay teck` not `latex`.

 > And no!
-I don't want to `use a microsoft word template`, or `some other closed off system`.
-By writing directly into a `.tex` file, we were able to see diffs, and do [version control](https://www.inkandswitch.com/patchwork/notebook/) and all sorts, in a way that I'm used to.
+I don't want to `use a microsoft word template`, or `some other closed off system` because — by writing directly into a `.tex` file, we were able to see diffs, and do [version control](https://www.inkandswitch.com/patchwork/notebook/) and all sorts of stuff in a way that I'm familiar with.

-Writing writing writing, editing editing, and — we needed more content for certain parts, or we needed to address a point, or a criticism, so we recorded more and more talks, and I put them into the essay in various places.
+Writing writing writing, editing editing, and — when we needed more content for certain parts, or we needed to address a point, or a criticism — we recorded more and more talks — and I put them into the essay in various places.

-We chose this approach because it demonstrated the `non-deterministic` `robust` principles that we were both calling for.
-We were `putting our money where our mouth is` in a way.
+We chose an unusual format in the end because it demonstrated the `non-deterministic` and `robust` principles that we were both calling for.
+We were `putting our money where our mouth was` in a way.

 ## Finishing